 Have you ever wondered what the experience is like for a person using your product for the very first time?
-Will they be able to go about performing a task the way you intend and what are likely stumbling blocks?
-We can help you answer these questions using a cognitive walkthrough–a formalized, reliable method for describing a novel user’s potential actions and thoughts when performing a task.
-This method details the specific sequence of action steps a user should perform to complete a task, and reveals the difficulties a user may encounter given their knowledge and experience, and the feedback provided by the system.
-A cognitive walkthrough provides fast and valuable feedback for the designer to gain a glimpse of the likely experience of a novice, and is often done before the final product is produced using early mock-ups of the design (e.g., paper prototypes).
+Will they be able to perform a task the way you intended?
+Are there any likely stumbling blocks?
+We can help you answer these questions using a cognitive walk-through–a formalized, reliable method for describing a new user’s potential actions and thoughts when performing a task.
+This method details the specific sequence of action steps a user should perform to complete a task.
+It reveals the difficulties a user may encounter given their knowledge and experience, and the feedback provided by the system.
+A cognitive walk-through provides fast and valuable feedback for the designer to gain a glimpse of the likely experience of a novice, and is often performed before the final product is produced using early mock-ups of the design (e.g., paper prototypes).

 Core’s team of human factors professionals have experience with products and systems ranging from wearable user interfaces and custom underwater equipment for communicating with dolphins to print-based instructions for use and optimal design of office spaces.
-When it comes to user interactions with products and systems, no one has seen it all, but we’ve seen quite a bit.
-Our expert review process allows us to draw on our experience with what has worked, and what has not, to help guide your product’s development into the future.
+When it comes to user interactions with products and systems, no one has seen it all, but we have seen quite a bit.
+Our expert review process allows us to draw on our experience with what has worked and what has not to help guide your product’s development into the future.

 A great way to understand where people will have difficulty using a system is to describe each of the steps necessary to operate the system.
 Steps have sub-steps.
-To get to New York, I have to drive; to drive I have to get into my car; to get into my car I have to unlock the door; to unlock the door I have to take out my keys; to take out my keys I have to reach into my pocket; to reach into my pocket I have to angle my hand just so … meaning that if I cannot angle my hand just so, I can’t get to New York.
+For instance, I have to drive to get to work; To drive, I have to get into my car; To get into my car I have to unlock the door; To unlock the door, I have to take out my keys; To take out my keys, I have to reach into my pocket; To reach into my pocket, I have to angle my hand in a certain way; If I cannot angle my hand in a certain way, I can not get to work.
 To use even a simple new product requires a complex hierarchy of actions, and each can go wrong for a variety of reasons.
-Carefully outlining each step by analyzing the cognition, perception, and action necessary to successfully accomplish that step begins the creation of a task analysis.
+Carefully outlining each step by analyzing the cognition, perception, and action necessary to accomplish that step begins the creation of a task analysis.
 Considering the risks that may occur if there is a problem at each sub-step can help us understand and predict where important problems are likely to occur.
-This breakdown can also help us verify that problems are designed out and that the associated risks are mitigated as low as probable.
+This breakdown can also help us verify that problems are designed out of your product and that the associated risks are mitigated as low as possible.

-Decades of expertise in product development have led to the creation of heuristics – rules of thumb – that guide designs toward usability.
-The application of these rules of thumb have been empirically validated to quickly and effectively infuse designs with better usability.
-At Core, we are experienced at identifying which set of heuristics may best apply, and use these heuristics to structure an evaluation of the product’s design.
+Decades of expertise in product development have led to the creation of heuristics rules of thumb that guide designs toward usability.
+The application of these rules of thumb has been empirically validated to quickly and effectively infuse designs with better usability.
+At Core, we are experienced at identifying which set of heuristics may best apply, and we use these heuristics to structure an evaluation of your product’s design.

 Human Factors Analysis / User Analysis

-Core provides regulatory advice to companies developing generic, abbreviated new drug applications (ANDAs) with the goal of being comparable to an existing reference listed drug (RLD) user interface already on the market.
+Core provides regulatory advice to companies developing generic, abbreviated new drug applications (ANDAs) to be comparable to an existing reference listed drug (RLD) user interface already on the market.
 In some cases, human factors studies for the ANDA device may not be required as previous human factors research can be leveraged to provide evidence that the devices are comparable.
-In order to determine ‘comparability’, FDA requests a threshold analysis to be performed between the RLD and ANDA user interfaces.
+In order to determine "comparability", FDA requests a threshold analysis to be performed between the RLD and ANDA user interfaces.
 During early product design phases, Core can perform a risk-based analysis of the ANDA and RLD drug-device interfaces to help drive design so that the ANDA may be considered substitutable.
 Alternatively, Core can conduct a threshold analysis after a device has been designed to present the comparability for FDA review.

 How do people engage with a device in their real life, whether they are at work, at home, or in a public space?
 Contextual inquiries are field research where we observe people using a system, ask them about their interactions, and get real-time feedback from real users.
-This process lets us figure out and report back how the system of interest is situated in the environment and how it is actually used.
+This process allows us to determine and report back how the system of interest is situated in the environment and how it is actually used.

 Formative Usability Testing

 The best thing you can do to improve the usability of a product is empirically test aspects of the product early in development.
-Forward-thinking, long-term optimization of quality requires iterative formative testing in which actual users, even just a handful of users, engage with aspects of the product.
-Iterative testing makes things better and better — and also cuts off problems at the pass.
+Forward-thinking, long-term optimization of quality requires iterative formative testing in which actual users, even if only a few users, engage with aspects of the product.
+Iterative testing constantly improves products — and also cuts off problems at the pass.
 The worst time to discover a serious usability problem is after product launch, resulting in a recall.
 The second-worst time is pre-market but after product development is otherwise complete, when even minor changes require costly re-engineering and re-tooling.
-But, if you put early versions of your product in the hands of users, changing paths in light of how people actually use the product is not only do-able, but highly desirable.
-There is no substitute for empiricism in design — users will always surprise you.
+However, if you put early versions of your product in the hands of users, it is easier - and more desirable - to make adjustments according to how people actually use your product.
+There is no substitute for empiricism in design; Real users will always surprise you.
 It is far better to be aware sooner rather than later.
-Formative studies can start off simple — depending on your product, a formative study could start early in development using just a piece of paper with a drawing on it.
+Formative studies can start off simple.
+Depending on your product, a formative study could start early in development using just a piece of paper with a drawing on it.
 We can help you design effective formative studies tailored to your product.
 In addition, we can help you determine design changes based on formative results.

 International User Research Interviews/Surveys